dimroc/blog/_posts/2017-02-03-video-depth-maps.md

 ## Future

 This is all extremely relevant in the realm of autonomous vehicles.
 And that space is on fire.
 Want to know how far a rock is from a car?
 Generate a depth map in real time.
 And that's exactly what NVidia's graphics cards allow you to do.
+They excel at simple calculations run in parallel across datasets, which is exactly what neural networks in machine learning do.
+This general purpose usage of the GPU (GPGPU) has led to video cards being snatched up by Deep Learning data centers to get an edge in AI.

 The market seems excited by it, take a look at nVidia's stock price the last year:

 ![Nvidia Stock](/public/images/nvidia_stock.jpg)